 Whether it's the preservatives or food additives, antacids and a host of other drugs, cellphone radiation, solar storms, stress... the parietal cells that produce intrinsic factor in our stomach are dying; that means we can't absorbe enough vitamin B12.
 Many of us are marginally deficient, and some have a serious problem.

 There are two solutions:

-Eat as much B12 rich foods as we can on a regular basis; that means using recipes for steamed mussels frequently, and several eggs a week.
+Eat as much B12 rich foods as we can on a regular basis; that means using recipes for mussels frequently, and several eggs a week.